Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Method

-In this work, BNN maintains an player's dynamics model $p(r | d_{t},z;\theta)$, where $d_{t}$ denotes the environment obtained by sampling.
-Even if the environment has been modeled, it is still difficult to find an approximate Nash equilibrium without an effective way to update and explore it.
-In order to make the modeled unknown environment closer to the real one, and meanwhile make the exploration strategies more efficient, we use information gain for more targeted exploration.
-The information gain can be defined in this task as the difference between two distributions before and after the environmental update, which is described by the KL divergence of the two distributions:
+However, even with a modeled environment, finding an approximate NE remains difficult without an effective method for updating and exploring it.
+To make the modeled unknown environment closer to the real environment and enhance the efficiency of exploration strategies, we employ information gain for more targeted exploration.
+The information gain measures the contribution of each sample by the BNN to the environmental update in a single sampling.
+It quantifies the difference between the distributions before and after the update, which can be described using the KL divergence between the two distributions:

 We take the calculated KL divergence $D_{KL}$ as a measure of the player's desire to explore.
 In other words, the information gain can be considered numerically equal to the KL divergence.
 The uncertainty of the environment is treated as an intrinsic reward for a player.
 We set a threshold $\lambda$ for KL divergence.
 In order to explore the direction of greater curiosity about the environment, we set the threshold $\lambda$ to 1, and use $\lambda$ to periodically update the value of information gain.
+The update frequency refers to the number of samples taken at intervals.
+Normally, information gain is updated with each sampling.
 The update frequency remains unchanged when $D_{KL}>\lambda$.
-On the contrary, It indicates that the desire for exploration is low when $K_{KL}<\lambda$, and the update frequency is reduced.
+On the contrary, It indicates that the desire for exploration is low when $D_{KL}<\lambda$, and the update frequency is reduced.
 The computational efficiency of information gain can be greatly improved without affecting the exploration results.
 The original reward $r_{t}$ adds to KL divergence for obtaining a new reward $r^{\prime}_{t}$ with information gain as follows:

 where $r^{\prime}_{t}$ will be used later as a processed reward on the interaction strategy.
-The hyperparameter $\eta$ is set to 0.01, which can reduce the impact on the results calculated from the CFR and also enhance the availability of exploration simultaneously.
-In the process of learning, maximizing $r^{\prime}$ will be able to achieve a balance of exploration and exploitation.
-In this way, the environment can gradually converge to the real one in theory.
+The hyperparameter $\eta$ is a key factor in determining the degree of exploration.
+In our work, we set $\eta$ to 0.005 to strike a balance between the influence on CFR computation results and the effectiveness of exploration.
+During the learning process, maximizing $r^{\prime}$ enables a balance between exploration and exploitation, facilitating the gradual convergence of the environment to the true one.

-\subsection{Information Gain Based CFR}
+\subsection{Information gain based CFR}